MisanthropeGirl/schroders/README.md

 It turned out that the 'mistake' was using `axios(url)` rather than `axious.get(url)` in the `dataFetch`.
 Not that I could see that but Claude told me that I was being a muppet.
 It suggested some changes to the tests but the simpler change was to update `dataFetch`.

 After that all of the happy path tests fell in to place but a couple of the fail path ones needed a bit more tweaking.

+Since `axios` will take any parameters as an object I no longer need to stringify them myself so I can remove the `convertObjectToString` function and everything associated with it.